 - Therefore, if determinism is true, no one acts of her own free will (I).

-A useful manner of thinking about compatibilism's place in contemporary philosophy is in terms of at least three stages.
-The first stage involves the classical form defended in the modern era by the empiricists Hobbes and Hume, and reinvigorated in the early part of the twentieth century.
+Compatibilism’s place in contemporary philosophy has developed in at least three stages.
+The first stage involves the classical form of compatibilism, which was developed in the modern era by the empiricists Hobbes and Hume, and reinvigorated in the early part of the twentieth century.
 The second stage involves three distinct contributions in the 1960s, contributions that challenged many of the dialectical presuppositions driving classical compatibilism.
 The third stage involves various contemporary forms of compatibilism, forms that diverge from the classical variety and that emerged out of, or resonate with, at least one of the three contributions found in the second transitional stage.
-This section will be devoted to the first stage, that of classical compatibilism.
+This section is devoted to the first stage, that of classical compatibilism.

-According to one strand within classical compatibilism, freedom of the sort pertinent to moral evaluation is nothing more than an agent's ability to do what she wishes in the absence of impediments that would otherwise stand in her way.
-For instance, Hobbes offers an exemplary expression of classical compatibilism when he claims that a person's freedom consists in his finding “no stop, in doing what he has the will, desire, or inclination to doe [sic]” (Leviathan, p.108).
-Hobbes' brief remarks represent an exemplary expression of the classical compatibilist account of freedom.
-It involves two components, a positive and a negative one.
+According to one strand within classical compatibilism, freedom is nothing more than an agent’s ability to do what she wishes in the absence of impediments that would otherwise stand in her way.
+For instance, Hobbes offers an exemplary expression of classical compatibilism when he claims that a person’s freedom consists in his finding “no stop, in doing what he has the will, desire, or inclination to doe [sic]” (Leviathan, p.108).
+On this view, freedom involves two components, a positive and a negative one.
 The positive component (doing what one wills, desires, or inclines to do) consists in nothing more than what is involved in the power of agency.
 The negative component (finding “no stop”) consists in acting unencumbered or unimpeded.
-Typically, the classical compatibilists' benchmark of impeded or encumbered action is compelled action.
-Compelled action arises when one is forced by some foreign or external source to act contrary to one's will.
+Typically, the classical compatibilists’ benchmark of impeded or encumbered action is compelled action.
+Compelled action arises when one is forced by some external source to act contrary to one’s will.

-Free will, then, is the unencumbered ability of an agent to do what she wants.
-And it is plausible to conclude that the truth of determinism does not entail that agents lack free will since it does not entail that no agents ever do what they wish to do, nor that agents are necessarily encumbered in acting.
+For the classical compatibilist, then, free will is an ability to do what one wants.
+It is therefore plausible to conclude that the truth of determinism does not entail that agents lack free will since it does not entail that agents never do what they wish to do, nor that agents are necessarily encumbered in acting.
 Compatibilism is thus vindicated.

-But just how convincing is the classical compatibilist account of free will?
+But how convincing is the classical compatibilist account of free will?
 As it stands, it cries out for refinement.
 To cite just one shortcoming, various mental illnesses can cause a person to act as she wants and do so unencumbered; yet, intuitively, it would seem that she does not act of her own free will.
 For example, imagine a person suffering from a form of psychosis that causes full-fledged hallucinations.
 While hallucinating, she might “act as she wants unencumbered,” but she could hardly be said to be acting of her own free will.
 Consequently, the classical compatibilist owes us more.
 To see how it might be supplemented, we turn to a distinctively incompatibilist way of undermining classical compatibilism

 Consider the following incompatibilist objection to the classical compatibilist account of free will: